percy/cli/packages/cli-snapshot/README.md

   PATHNAME  path to a directory or file containing a list of pages

 OPTIONS
-  -b, --base-url=base-url                          [default: /] the url path to serve the static directory from -c, --config=config                              configuration file path -d, --dry-run                                    prints a list of pages to snapshot without snapshotting
+  -b, --base-url=base-url                          the base url pages are hosted at when snapshotting -c, --config=config                              configuration file path -d, --dry-run                                    prints a list of pages to snapshot without snapshotting -h, --allowed-hostname=allowed-hostname          allowed hostnames -q, --quiet                                      log errors only -t, --network-idle-timeout=network-idle-timeout  asset discovery idle timeout -v, --verbose                                    log everything --disable-cache                                  disable asset discovery caches

-  -f, --files=files                                [default: **/*.{html,htm}] one or more globs matching static file
+  --files=files                                    [default: **/*.{html,htm}] one or more globs matching static file
                                                    paths to snapshot

-  -h, --allowed-hostname=allowed-hostname          allowed hostnames

-  -i, --ignore=ignore                              one or more globs matching static file paths to ignore
+  --ignore=ignore                                  one or more globs matching static file paths to ignore

-  -q, --quiet                                      log errors only

-  -t, --network-idle-timeout=network-idle-timeout  asset discovery idle timeout

-  -v, --verbose                                    log everything

-  --disable-cache                                  disable asset discovery caches

   --silent                                         log nothing